Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

 The AML/CTF Act introduces new civil penalty provisions in relation to the development and maintenance of an ML/TF risk assessment, increasing the regulatory risk as a result of non-compliance.
 These include civil penalty provisions for commencing to provide a designated service without an ML/TF risk assessment or if its risk assessment is not up to date.

-While the requirements do not come into play until 2026, it is important to start planning and preparing for the changes to the AML/CTF requirements now.
+Although the new AML/CTF requirements for new entrants won't be enforced until July 2026, it is important to start planning and preparing for the changes to the AML/CTF requirements now.
 With a short lead time to compliance and limited AML/CTF experts across Australia, demand will only continue to increase as the compliance date approaches.
 If you would like to discuss any of the above with one of our AML/CTF specialists, please reach out.